Omonayeg/HNGx/README.md

 # HNGx

 ## Herein lies all the tasks carried out in HNGx.
-## Each task is saved in its own branch with the branch name saved as the task number.
+## Each task is saved in its own branch, with the branch name saved as the task number.

 ## You can copy this codebase and build on it or do whatever you want.